Application Review Process

 - Scoring on resident interviews

-- Global assessment of application (scholarship, contribution to community, leadership roles, or other compelling information)
+- Global assessment of application (scholarship, contribution to community, leadership roles, and other compelling information)

-The rank list is constructed by program leadership and refined.
-Prior to submission, we then hold a set of 3-4 meetings with all residents to garner impressions and feedback.
+Using the above factors, program leaders construct a draft rank list.
+Prior to submission, we then hold a set of 3-4 meetings open to all residents in the program to garner impressions and feedback.
 After residents approve the list, it is finalized (with no further changes by the program) and submitted.
 Thus, residents have the final say as to who is joining our team.